 Question: What kinds of things would make you not want to work at a specific restaurant?

 Answer: “Well I would hate to work at a restaurant that was super disorganized and didn’t have any procedures in place.
 I would also not like to work at a restaurant where I did not have positive relationships with my boss or coworkers.”

-- Train to retain: You can help to reduce staff turnover by offering newly hired employees meaningful development opportunities and training.
-Besides higher compensation and better benefits, career development and training opportunities are the top benefits wanted by workers according to a study done by WorkForce 2020.
+- Train to retain: You can help reduce staff turnover by offering newly-hired employees meaningful development opportunities and training.
+Besides higher compensation and better benefits, career development and training opportunities are the top benefits desired by workers, according to a study done by WorkForce 2020.

-- Add benefits: Examples of benefits you could offer you employees is flexible work hours, dental/vision coverage, vacation time, employee discounts, work from home options, and generous parental leave.
-Not all companies can offer the same benefits as others, so choose benefits that fit your needs.
+- Add benefits: Benefits you could offer you employees include flexible work hours, dental/vision coverage, vacation time, employee discounts, work-from-home options, and generous parental leave.
+Not all companies can offer the same benefits as others, so choose benefits that fit your situation.

 - Create connections: Take time to develop relationships with your employees and offer social outings/team bonding events for your employees to get to know each other.
 Employees are more likely to stay at a job if they like their boss and coworkers!

 - Let them co-lead: Create a culture where employees feel free to speak up without fear of retribution.
 Employees often have great ideas for improving the work environment or customer experience.

 - Show appreciation: Regularly show top-performing employees that you appreciate their efforts.
 This can be a recognition program, service anniversary celebrations, bonuses, or simply positive reinforcement like a note saying, “Good job on x!”